-What is the day-to-day work like?
+What is your day-to-day work like?

 My average day involves working on scripts, playing through missions with temp VO, and a few meetings here in there – along with impromptu brainstorm sessions with my fellow writers.
 Then, we’ll have VO recording sessions from time to time, where we either have in-house talent for Temp VO, or professional actors, come in and record our scripts.
 This is easily the best part of the job.
 The best actors elevate scripts beyond the words on a page, and bring your characters to life.